It is also commonly known as adrenaline. It consists of a hormone secreted by the adrenal glands.

 What role does Epinephrine play at the body level?

 Epinephrine is involved in the fight response in humans.

 The fight response occurs at the moment when a person is subject to a threat.
-This causes a signaling process to occur that causes the body to react to a latent and very possible danger.
+This causes a signaling process to happen that causes the body to react to a latent and every possible danger.